yiyange/CEE-263N-Scalable-Spatial-Analytics/Assignment1.md

 print (t_fin_km)
 ```

-Reference time is 141 seconds
+Reference time is 141 seconds.

 #### Reference time of clustering of 100K samples into k=100 clusters with mini-batch k-means.
 To select a propropriate batch_size, the following code is used to roughly look at the relationship between `batch size`